 People are realizing that there are several environmental problems that continue to grow.
 These problems stem from human interactions with the earth.
 These problems include a decline in natural resources, pollution, and much more.
 These problems can no longer go ignored.
 For this reason, Reinhardt is doing its part to thank and preserve the earth by going Green.

-If you are interested in being a part of RU Green, please contact the Program Assistant for RU Green at email@example.com.
+If you are interested in being a part of RU Green, please contact the Dean of Students at firstname.lastname@example.org.

+We've accomplished a great deal, but sustainability is a process, not a destination.
 Reinhardt University supports continual improvement in sustainability education, building design and operations, landscaping, procurement, energy and water conservation, waste minimization, recycling and services.
-Efforts include:

 - Celebrating Earth Day on campus each spring since 1997.